mtkhs/mosla/README.md

 # Mosla: Slack Bot program

-* Written in Python.
+* Written in Python3.
 * Easy to create your plugin with Python.
-* slackclient v1.3.1.
+* slackclient v2.* .
+* You need to get both API token `xoxp` for transmit actively and `xoxb` for RTM connection.

 ## How to start